Amareaha/hello-world/README.md

 My first repository on GitHun

-I love technolgy and would like to be a good programer
+I love technology and would like to be a good programer